 The land and sea are important because we rely on them for our health and wellbeing.
-A watershed is an area of land that drains into a particular point along a river, connecting land and sea.
+A watershed is an area of land that drains or water into a specific waterbody, such as a river.
+Many watersheds connect land to the sea through rivers.
 We are connected to watersheds through our cultures and traditions.
 We honour our ancestors by looking after the places that connect us to them as well as to one another, therefore we want to make sure to leave these places in good condition for our children, grandchildren, and great grandchildren.